etsi123/DataScience_BlackJackCardCounting/README.md

 # Common Blackjack terms:

 **Blackjack Shoe:** Container that holds multiple standard 52-card decks shuffled together.
-The shoe allows for more games to be played by reducing the time between shuffling.
+The shoe allows for more games to be played by reducing shuffle frequency.

 **Bust:** Being dealt a card that causes the player or dealer to exceed 21 and lose instantly.

 **Doubling down:** After the cards have been dealt and it's the players turn to act, a player is allowed to raise their bet by a maximum of 2x the original bet but can only receive one card.
 This makes doubling down on hands that cannot bust popular.

 **Split:** If two cards have the same-value, many casinos allow players to split the cards into two seperate hands that can be played independently (provided that the player can provide a second-bet equal to the first).
-Several of the casino's that I have visited did not allow splits (likely because of the myth that is necessary to count cards).
+Several of the casino's that I have visited did not allow splits.

 **Soft vs hard hand:** An ace can be valued as 1 or an 11.
-A soft hand is one in which the ace still has the option to be valued with an 11.
+A soft hand is one in which the ace still has the option to be valued as an 11.
 For example, Ace-6 is referred to as a "soft 17" or "S17" but Ace-6-ten is a "hard 17" or "H17".

 **Late Surrender:** The player can surrender his/her bet for half of the initial wager provided that the dealer does not have a blackjack.